DergLabs/Artix-Express-35/README.md

 **Current Revision: 3**

 This is a base design for an Artix-7 35T based FPGA card with PCIE and USB interface.
-This is meant as an open source, DIY alternative to commercial PCIE FPGA development cards and to be a learning experience for me in high speed complex FPGA design.
+This is meant to be a learning experience for me in high speed complex FPGA design.

 Consider this project in its pre-Alpha stage with **ZERO testing and verification.**
 This whole design has been based on reference designs/guidance from Diligent, Xilinx, and FTDI.